Forty Fort, Pennsylvania: Revolutionary War

 In 1770, forty settlers from Westmoreland County, Connecticut, established a fort along the Susquehanna River in the area now known as Forty Fort Borough.
 Before the American Revolutionary War, both Connecticut and Pennsylvania claimed this territory, as Connecticut laid claim to a wide swath of land to its west based on its colonial charter.
 These competing claims triggered the Pennamite–Yankee Wars but were resolved after the Revolutionary War when the federal government awarded the contested territory to Pennsylvania.

 During the Revolutionary War, a force of Loyalist soldiers and Haudenosaunee warriors arrived in the Wyoming Valley on June 30, 1778.
 On July 1, Fort Wintermoot and Fort Jenkins surrendered.
 Demands for Forty Fort to surrender were rebuked.
-On July 3, roughly 300 Patriot militia and 60 Continentals under the command of Lieutenant Colonel Zebulon Butler sallied from Forty Fort.
+On July 3, roughly 300 Patriot militia and 60 Continentals under the command of Colonel Zebulon Butler sallied from Forty Fort.
 In the ensuing Battle of Wyoming, commonly known as the Wyoming Massacre, about 300 Americans were killed.

-The next morning, July 4, Lieutenant Colonel Nathan Denison agreed to surrender Forty Fort and two smaller forts, along with what remained of the militia.
+The next morning, July 4, Colonel Nathan Denison agreed to surrender Forty Fort and two smaller forts, along with what remained of the militia.
 The Loyalist commander paroled them on their promise to take no part in further hostilities.
 None of the inhabitants were injured after the surrender, although some had their personal effects plundered.
 In 1900, a large stone was placed at the end of Fort Street, in Forty Fort Borough, by the Daughters of the American Revolution to mark the approximate location of Forty Fort.